Pomona-ITS/DailyChallenges/Virtualization.md

 # Virtualization

-Now you might wonder what does virtualization have to do with High Performance Computing.
+Now you might wonder what  virtualization has to do with High Performance Computing.
 Or you don't even know what virtualization is yet.
 No worries, it will all be explained.